oscarlai1998/tp/docs/UserGuide.md

 ```
 <sup>***Figure 1.5.2** Expected results from showing the detailed information of `GER1000` ge module.*</sup>

+<div style="page-break-after: always;"></div>

 ### List modules: `list`

-The list command lists modules added to your list according to the filter.
-List all modules or select only completed,
+The list command lists modules based on the option you provided.
+There are four main options, `all`, `incomplete`, `complete`
-incomplete or available modules to take. `all` lists all modules on your list, `complete` lists all modules that have
+and `available`. `all` lists all modules on your list, `complete` lists all modules that have been taken, `incomplete` lists
-been completed (i.e. marked as done), `incomplete` lists all modules that have been added into the system but has not
-been completed(i.e. modules that you are currently taking or yet to take), `available` lists all modules that can be
+all added modules that has not been completed (i.e. modules that you are currently taking or yet to take), `available` lists
-taken (with prerequisites fulfilled), but have not been taken, based on the completed modules.
-You could also list
+all modules that can be taken (with prerequisites fulfilled, but have not been taken).
+You could also list specific type of
-specific type of modules by putting in the module type as option.
-The valid module types are `core`, `elec`, `ge` and
+modules by specifying a valid module type, `core`, `elec`,`ge` or `math` as an option.
+The list shows all module details
-`math`.
-The list shows module details including the module `type`, `code`, `completetion status`, `name`, `grade` and
-`credits`.
+excluding module prerequisites.

 > ℹ️ **Note:** If a module is completed, the grade obtained is displayed.
 Otherwise, a `NIL` is displayed instead.